ys124xkd/fetal-health-app/README.md

 ## 🎯 Project Objective

-The objective of this project is to develop a web-based machine learning application capable of predicting fetal health conditions from Cardiotocography (CTG) data.
-By comparing multiple classification algorithms, the project aims to identify the most accurate model for supporting early fetal health assessment.
+The objective of this project is to develop a web-based machine learning application capable of predicting fetal health conditions using Cardiotocography (CTG) data.
+By comparing multiple classification algorithms, the project identifies the most effective model for supporting early fetal health assessment.

 ---